 Our Business.
 We provide EDGARizing services to various commercial and corporate entities.
-Our primary service is the EDGARization of corporate documents which need to be filed on EDGAR, the Electronic Data Gathering, Analysis, and Retrieval system maintained by the Securities and Exchange Commission.
+Our primary service is the EDGARization of corporate documents that require filing on EDGAR, the Electronic Data Gathering, Analysis, and Retrieval system maintained by the Securities and Exchange Commission.
 EDGAR performs automated collection, validation, indexing, acceptance, and forwarding of submissions by companies and others who are required by law to file forms with the Securities and Exchange Commission.
 These documents include registration statements, prospectuses, annual reports, quarterly reports, periodic reports, debt agreements, special proxy statements, offering circulars, tender offer materials and other documents related to corporate financings, acquisitions and mergers.
 We receive our clients' information in a variety of media, and reformat it for distribution, either in print, digital or Internet form.
-We also intend to provide some commercial printing services, which consist of annual reports, sales and marketing literature, newsletters, and custom-printed products.
+We also provide limited commercial printing services, which consist of annual reports, sales and marketing literature, newsletters, and custom-printed products.